sandhyapurja/DSA_assignment/Doc1.md

 The program uses a stack data structure to track opening brackets and ensure that each one matches a corresponding closing bracket.

-🔹## Slightly smaller Data Structures Used
+## Slightly smaller🔹 Data Structures Used
 Name	Purpose
-stack[]	Array to store opening brackets while scanning through the expression top	Integer that indicates the current top index of the stack 🔹## Slightly smaller Functions Implemented
+stack[]	Array to store opening brackets while scanning through the expression top	Integer that indicates the current top index of the stack
+## Slightly smaller🔹 Functions Implemented
 1️⃣ push(char ch)

 Adds an opening bracket onto the stack.